Resignation Letter Due to Travelling Abroad (14 Samples)

 Use a formal language

-Formal and professional language is absolutely crucial to this type of document.
-Even if you are personally close to your supervisor, the resignation letter is a formal document and it should be written formally.
+Formal and professional language is crucial to this type of document.
+Even if you are personally close to your supervisor, the letter is a formal document and it should be written formally.
 In a face-to-face conversation, you can be much more personal with your supervisor, but this permanent document should be kept as professional as possible.

 Format in a proper way